+“One of my first 3DMedLIVE 2019 highlights was from the very first session.
 It was fascinating to hear about the RCS Commission on the Future of Surgery and how the uptake of exciting key technologies such as 3D printing, artificial intelligence and virtual reality could impact how the NHS delivers healthcare going forward.
-These remarkable advancements are pushing the boundaries of what is possible in surgery, making it a truly exciting time for the healthcare profession and a promising time for the patient.” – Adam Price-Evans, Managing Commissioning Editor, Future Science Group
+These remarkable advancements are pushing the boundaries of what is possible in surgery, making it a truly exciting time for the healthcare profession and a promising time for the patient.” – Adam Price-Evans, Managing Editor, Future Science Group

 2. Key regulatory and risk management questions remain to be addressed